 Transscaphoid-perilunate fracture dislocation of the carpus

-Fibrous union can occur after conservative treatment.
+The fibrous union can occur after conservative treatment.
 It is a stable non-union with minimal deformity and variable cystic change.
-It may progress to pseuarthrosis in time which is hallmarked by unstable progressive deformity and leads to the development of osteoarthritis.
+It may progress to pseudarthrosis in time which is hallmarked by unstable progressive deformity and leads to the development of osteoarthritis.

 After an acute injury, the patient generally presents with pain and swelling in the wrist.
 Often there would be a history of falling on the outstretched hand

 On examination, there would be tenderness in the snuffbox.
 For distal pole fractures, a reliable correlation exists with pain provoked by deep palpation at the volar tubercle of the scaphoid, which is the first bony prominence distal to the volar distal radius.
 For waist fractures, focal tenderness is most often found in the anatomic snuffbox.

-An associated swelling may However, swelling is often extreme occasionally be noticed.
+An associated swelling may occasionally be noticed.
 There is a decrease in range of motion and extremes of motion may elicit pain.

 It is not uncommon for a fractured scaphoid to go unnoticed.
-Range of motion may be decreased.
+The range of motion may be decreased.
 Swelling around the radial and posterior aspects of the wrist is common.
 If

 - Posteroanterior view with the hand in a fist [This puts scaphoid in extension]